Free Cash Flow Forecast Template

-If you’d like to compare the differences between using cash flow forecasting software and using a spreadsheet, check out this blog post.
+If you’d like to compare the differences, check out this article on using cash flow forecasting software versus using a spreadsheet.

 How to use the Float cash flow template

-- Make a copy of our cash flow template available here, or if you’re a Xero user, you can download your Cash Summary directly into a spreadsheet and use it to build your forecast with this guide.
+First, make a copy of our cash flow template, or if you’re a Xero user, you can download your Cash Summary directly into a spreadsheet and use it to build your forecast with this guide.